joshholmes/tinycog-timer/README.md

 ## Usage example

 - Once installed, edit a page in Elementor.
-- In the widget explorer, look for the General section and look for Timer for Elementor - Timer and/or Timer for Elementor - Stopwatch.
+- In the widget explorer, look for the General section and look for Tinycog Timer - Timer and/or Tinycog Timer - Stopwatch.
 - Drag the control onto your form.

 One important note is that you will need to enter the total time required in seconds.
 For example, three minutes is 180 seconds.

 ## Support

-Feel free to file issues in the [https://github.com/joshholmes/timer-for-elementor/issues](Issues) on Github.
+Feel free to file issues in the [https://github.com/joshholmes/tinycog-timer/issues](Issues) on Github.
 Be aware that this is a hobby project so issues will be addressed as time permits with no guarentee or SLA.
 If you need an issue fixed urgently, please consider contributing to the project.

 ## Release History